-Geology is the scientific study of our planet’s evolution – understanding how it has been shaped over billions of years and what it will be like in the future.
+With our Geology BSc you will study the science of our planet’s evolution – understanding how it has been shaped over billions of years and what it will be like in the future.
 It truly is a global science.

 From monitoring volcanic eruptions and investigating climate change, through to unravelling the disappearance of the dinosaurs or finding acceptable ways to dispose of nuclear waste, a Geology degree at Birmingham will give you a broad-based knowledge of Earth sciences.